Doonesbury by Garry Trudeau for March 14, 2012

 76. Doubledelight

-banderpal about 12 years ago
+banderpal over 12 years ago

 I have spent 25 years as a foster mother caring for infants whose parents wouldn’t/couldn’t manage.
 Abuse, drug addiction, birth defects, chldren of rape and incest – I’ve cared for all of these.
 If politicians want to insist that every pregnancy is brought to term, they need to start writing laws to bring up the resulting unwanted and un-cared for children to become healthy (mind and body) productive adults.